 Many more foundations of residences, temples and shrines have been unearthed along the valley.
 In addition, visitors can view the ruins of the formidable gates that guarded the narrow ends of the valley; as well as hike up the 473 meter high mountain to the east which served as the site of Ichijodani Castle.
 However, not much of the former castle remains on the mountain today.

-Alternatively, take a bus bound for Jokyouji (ò³) from Fukui Station to Bukeyashiki-mae (Æ®~O) bus stop (35 minutes, 650 yen, departures every 1-3 hours).
-The bus stop is located in front of the restored village.
+Alternatively, take the infrequent bus number 62 from Fukui Station to the Fukugen Machinami bus stop (復原町並, 30 minutes, 680 yen one way, departures every 2-3 hours), which is located in front of the restored village.